 Tank plant in small Ohio city plays big role in Ukraine war

-Lima, Ohio – Thousands of miles from the front lines, a sprawling manufacturing plant in the small midwestern city of Lima, Ohio, is playing a critical role in the effort to arm Ukraine as it fends off the Russian invasion.
+Lima, Ohio — Thousands of miles from the front lines, a sprawling manufacturing plant in a small Midwest city is playing a critical role in the effort to arm Ukraine as it fends off the Russian invasion.

 Owned by the Army and operated by General Dynamics, the plant is expected to refurbish Abrams tanks for the U.S. to send to Ukraine, and is already preparing to build an updated version of the vehicle for Poland, U.S. Army officials said Thursday as they toured the facility.